nginx/unit-docs/source/news/2024/fermyon-spin-rust-sdk.rst

 WebAssembly Components with Fermyons Spin SDK for Rust
 ############################################################

-In our blog series `Part 1 </news/2024/wasm-component-model-part-1/>`__ and `2 </news/2024/wasm-component-model-part-2/>`__ we have covered the core mechanism of the
-WebAssembly Component Model and show cased how to create a Wasm Component using WASI 0.2 APIs and the **wasi/http:proxy** world.
+In our blog series `Part 1 </news/2024/wasm-component-model-part-1/>`__ and `2 </news/2024/wasm-component-model-part-2/>`__ , we have covered the core mechanism of the WebAssembly Component Model and showcased how to create a Wasm Component using WASI 0.2 APIs and the **wasi/http:proxy** world.

 In this blog post, we will have a look on the `Fermyon's Spin <https://www.fermyon.com/spin>`__ SDK for `Rust <https://fermyon.github.io/rust-docs/spin/main/spin_sdk/index.html>`__ and create a component that can be hosted on NGINX Unit.

-The Spin SDK for Rust comes with a great developer experience as it wraps a lot of the manual work in an easy to consume Rust API.
+The Spin SDK for Rust provides a great developer experience, as it wraps a lot of the manual work in an easy to consume Rust API.

 Let's start by creating a new Rust library using **cargo new**.
 This will create a new library project in a sub-directory **test-spin-component** of our current work directory.